smythp/sigstore-docs-replatform/content/en/docs/help/support.md

 ---
-title: 'Get Help'
+category: Help
 description: ''
-category: 'Help'
+title: Get Help
-position: 902
+weight: 902
 ---

 If you were not able to find the relevant information to solve your issue, you can still get help from the `sigstore` community!